Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Answers to questions students commonly ask about Class 12 Applied Maths Unit 1

-Unit 1 covers 6 key topics: (1) Modulo Arithmetic, (2) Congruence Modulo, (3) Alligation & Mixture, (4) Boats & Streams, (5) Pipes & Cisterns, and (6) Races & Games.
-Numerical Inequalities is also an important sub-topic for MCQs.
+Unit 1 covers 6 key topics: (1) Modulo Arithmetic, (2) Congruence Modulo and unit-digit cycles, (3) Alligation & Mixture, (4) Boats & Streams, (5) Pipes & Cisterns, and (6) Races & Games.
+Numerical Inequalities is also an important sub-topic for MCQs and short answers.

 • \(B = \dfrac{\text{Downstream} + \text{Upstream}}{2}\), \(S = \dfrac{\text{Downstream} - \text{Upstream}}{2}\)